MihaiAnca13/waveFunctionCollapse/README.md

 Holes in the island would be nonexistent if using a NxN pattern:
 - downside is it requires an already built island
 - upside is you could generate more than circular shapes

+## Backtracking
+- using a stack
+- when a random choice needs to be made, save all other tile options to the stack
+- when a dead end is reached, pop the stack and try the next option
+- an item in the stack contains: the grid, the tile to be collapsed, the possible tiles for that Option